 - Recommended 50-point distribution: Wis 28, Int 12, Cha 6, Con 2, Dex 1, Str 1

-- Recommended gear archetype: Light armor + holy emblem (+30% heal potency, +20% cooldown reduction)
+- Core gear setup: Light armor + holy emblem (+30% heal potency, +20% cooldown reduction)

 - Reserve 2 utility slots for mobility or crowd control; these reduce downtime in group content.